Lio Rush

-Lionel Gerard Green (born November 11, 1994), better known by the ring name Lio Rush, is an American professional wrestler and musician currently signed to New Japan Pro Wrestling (NJPW), where he is a member of the Chaos stable.
-He has also appeared for Lucha Libre AAA Worldwide (AAA), where he performed as Aracno.
+Lionel Gerard Green (born November 11, 1994), better known by the ring name Lio Rush, is an American professional wrestler and rapper.
+He is signed to All Elite Wrestling (AEW), where he is one-half of CRU with Action Andretti.
+He also performs in its sister promotion Ring of Honor (ROH), and makes sporadic appearances for New Japan Pro-Wrestling (NJPW).
+He has also performed for Major League Wrestling (MLW), and Impact Wrestling, where he was a former Impact X Division Champion and former MLW World Middleweight Champion, as well as for Lucha Libre AAA Worldwide (AAA), where he performed as Aracno.

-Rush also worked for WWE, where he was the youngest NXT Cruiserweight Champion.
-In WWE, he also served as the manager of Bobby Lashley and was the winner of the 2018 WWE United Kingdom Championship Invitational.
-He is also known for his time in Ring of Honor (ROH), where he won the 2016 Top Prospect Tournament, and in Combat Zone Wrestling (CZW), where won the CZW World Heavyweight Championship once and the CZW Wired Championship twice.
+Rush additionally worked for WWE, where he was the youngest NXT Cruiserweight Champion, served as the manager of Bobby Lashley, and was the winner of the 2018 WWE United Kingdom Championship Invitational.
+He is also known for his time in Ring of Honor (ROH), where he won the 2016 Top Prospect Tournament, and in Combat Zone Wrestling (CZW), where he won the CZW World Heavyweight Championship once and the CZW Wired Championship twice.

 Early life

-Green was born to two gospel singers.
+Lionel Gerald Green was born in Lanham, Maryland to two gospel singers.
 His childhood bedroom sat above his father's recording studio.
 He remembered wanting to be a professional wrestler since he was five years old.
-As a teenager and into early adulthood, Green struggled with mental health issues.
-During his teenage years, there was a point where it got so severe that he had to be hospitalized for a few days.
+In his youth, Green struggled with mental health, leading to a brief hospital stay during his teens.